benawad/destiny/README.md

 1. Scans a folder for all the files in it
 2. Creates a directed graph based on how the JavaScript/TypeScript files import each other
-3. Creates a fractal representation of the graph
+3. Creates a fractal representation of the graph (following similar rules outlined here: https://hackernoon.com/fractal-a-react-app-structure-for-infinite-scale-4dab943092af)
 4. Moves existing files into the fractal structure
 5. Fixes imports
 6. Removes all empty folders